mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 - Update after source code compilation

-     After successfully executing the compile script `build.sh` in the root path of the source code, find the whl package in path `build/package`, use the following command to update your version.
+     After successfully executing the compile script `build.sh` in the root path of the source code, find the whl package in path `output`, use the following command to update your version.

     ```bash
     pip install --upgrade mindspore_gpu-{version}-cp37-cp37m-linux_{arch}.whl